Blessing988/Blessing988/README.md

 >
 <h2 align="center">
-I'm a Data Science Enthusiast 👨‍💻 and Civil Enginnering Student👷‍♂️ who is currently exploring into Deep learning using Computer Vision.
+I'm a Data Science Enthusiast 👨‍💻 and Civil Engineering Student👷‍♂️ who is currently exploring into Computer Vision using Deep learning.
 </h2>

-I am very passionate about AI and loves to explore and learn everything Data.
-I love helping peopl
+I am very passionate about AI🅰️ℹ️ and loves to explore and learn everything Data.
+I love teaching and helping people learn anything Tech.

 ### 🤝 Connect with me: